-My backpacking has been confined to the wilderness, but I would definitely fall into either the “long-term traveler” or “live and work abroad” category.
+My backpacking has been confined to the wilderness, but I would fall into either the “long-term traveller” or “live and work abroad” category.

 The last time I counted, it was in the 70-75 range.